stewart-lab/scRNAseq_library/README.md

 1. [Docker](https://www.docker.com/products/docker-desktop) installed on your system.
    - Verify your installation by typing `docker --version` in your terminal.
 If Docker is not installed, you can download it from [here](https://www.docker.com/products/docker-desktop).

-2. Python installed on your system.
+2. [Python](https://docs.python.org/3/using/index.html) installed on your system.
-   - Verify your installation by typing `python --version` in your terminal.
+   - Verify your installation by typing `python --version` in your terminal.If Python is not installed, you can download it [here](https://docs.python.org/3/using/index.html)

 ## Instructions